-But the worst scenario is the spam complaints because it represents your unwanted emails.
+The worst in those variable rates is high spam complaint rate because it represents your unwanted emails.
 So, experts say that the ideal complaint rates should be below 0.1%.
-A complaint rate higher than 0.1% puts a red flag for the sender and will lead to the email rejections or blocks if the issue is not fixed.
+A complaint rate higher than 0.1% puts a red flag on the sender and will lead to email rejections or blocks if the issue is not fixed.

-Take your customer’s permission if you didn’t yet.
+Take your customers' permission if you haven't yet.
 This is the golden rule of email marketing.
-Believe me, people don’t interested in your special discounts or products if they don’t know you.
+Believe me, people aren't interested in your special discounts or products if they don’t know you.

 If you’re sending emails randomly, you should know that it is unethical and ineffective.
-There are lots of marketers and business owners that buying an email list, which is a total mistake!
+There are lots of marketers and business owners that buy an email list, which is a total mistake!

-There is nothing you can benefit from an email list which is bought from somewhere else.
-You should create a target audience and do your best to convert them into your loyal customers.
+There is nothing you can benefit from an email list that was bought from somewhere else.
+You should create a target audience and do your best to convert them into loyal customers.

 So, you should add someone’s email address if s/he only willingly opts-in to your list.

-Another reason for you to be considered as spam is you might not have an appropriate schedule for your emails.
+Another reason behind you might be flagged as spam is that you might not have an appropriate schedule for your emails.
 If this is the case for you, please start making one!

 Try not to send e-mails to your customers at inconvenient times.
-Also, as you get to know your audience taste, you can set an email sending frequency.
+Also, as you get to know your audience's taste, you can set an email sending frequency.

-If they prefer to get an email from you once a week, you should make it happen.
+If they prefer to get an email from you once a week, you should make that happen.

-You don’t have to send spam to be considered as a spammer.
-If your IP address was flagged as spam then there is a big problem in terms of your reputation.
+You don’t have to send spam to be considered a spammer.
+If your IP address gets flagged as spam then your reputation is at stake.

 Also, an email service provider is an important metric.
 For example, you may use MailerLite to send your campaigns.
-That means, your emails are sending through their servers.
-So, if someone sends spam through their service, your reputation and deliverability can be affected as well.
+That means, your emails are sent through their servers.
+So, if someone sends spam messages through their service, then your reputation and deliverability can be affected as well.

-My advice is to use a reputable email service provider because they prevent these scenarios with strict procedures and regulations.
+My advice is to use a reputable email service provider because they prevent such scenarios by means of strict procedures and regulations.